Assumption of Normality > Kolmogorov-Smirnov Test

 For one-tailed test, omit the absolute values from the formula.

-- The D statistic is easy to calculate.
+- The D statistic (not to be confused with Cohen’s D) used for the test is easy to calculate.

 - It can be used as a goodness of fit test following regression analysis.

-- There aren’t any restrictions on sample size.
+- There are no restrictions on sample size; Small samples are acceptable.